thoughtbot/superglue/docs/react-redux.md

 ### remote

-Remote DOES NOT affect your `History`.
 Remote makes an ajax call and saves the response to the `pages` store in async fashion.
 Use this if you want to [update parts](react-redux.md#filtering-nodes) of the current page or preload other pages.

 ```javascript
 remote(pathQuery, {}, pageKey).then(({rsp, page, screen, needsRefresh, canNavigate}) => {})